pingcap/blog/_posts/2017-01-06-about-the-tidb-source-code.md

 Although the optimizer is the core component, an excellent database cannot make it without an excellent executor.
 The executor is to a database is what brilliant soldiers to an army.
 No matter how good the commander-in-chief is, without good soldiers, the army can't win in the battlefield.

-Compared with MySQL, TiDB has two advantages: one is the massively parallel processing (MPP) framework which enables computing on multiple TiKV and TiDB nodes to improve the efficiency and speed as much as possible; the other one is that a single operator can compute paralle as much as possibl such as the operators like `Join`/ `Union`.
+Compared with MySQL, TiDB has two advantages: one is the massively parallel processing (MPP) framework which enables computing on multiple TiKV and TiDB nodes to improve the efficiency and speed as much as possible; the other one is that a single operator can compute parallel as much as possible such as the operators like `Join`/ `Union`.
 TiDB starts several threads at the same time.
 The entire data computing process makes a pipeline and cut the waiting time of each operator as much as possible.
 This is why TiDB is better than MySQL when processing large amounts of data.

 The most important interface is in the [executor.go](https://github.com/pingcap/tidb/blob/master/executor/executor.go) file: